To Request an Action Plan to address Low Back Pain Click Here

 Allergy testing may be needed to find out whether the symptoms are an actual allergy or are caused by other problems.
 For example, eating contaminated food (food poisoning) may cause symptoms similar to food allergies.
 Some medications (such as aspirin and ampicillin) can produce non-allergic reactions, including rashes.
 A runny nose or cough may actually be due to an infection.

 Skin testing is the most common method of allergy testing.
 One type of skin testing is the prick test.
 It involves placing a small amount of the suspected allergy-causing substances on the skin, and then slightly pricking the area so the substance moves under the skin.
 The skin is closely watched for signs of a reaction, which include swelling and redness.
 Skin testing may be an option for some young children and infants.
 Skin testing is not always accurate.
+Consider Dr. Huntoon's Alternative Medical Treatment Options to avoid getting caught up in this form of endless care.

 Blood tests can measure the levels of allergy-related substances, especially one called immunoglobulin E (IgE).